Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	 -  The Stereotype
 	 - The Rebellion (Panarchic)

- - The Commonwealth Democracy -
+ - The All-Imprisoning Commonwealth "Democracy" of "Not-"Authoritarianism whose Violent Nationalists are Very Happy People who have Certainly Never Committed Genocide -
 	 - The Basic
 	 - The Value of Immortality
 	 - The View on Collapse